KGausel/DOMdb/README.md

 Warning: This project is a joke

-This project won the "Hacking Stupid" category during Aarhack in November 2019
+This project won the "Hacking Stupid" category during Aarhack in November 2019, an event hosted by [Destination AARhus](https://destinationaarhus.com/)

 # Getting started